 I went shopping for an expansion dongle that had USB-C to HDMI and at least one USB-A port.
 Samsung has a USB-C multi-port adapter at $139 that supports HDMI [email protected], USB- 3.0 gen I power pass through, and a USB-A 3.0 port but I wanted an Ethernet port as well.
 I ended up with the Laser AO-UCHUB8.

-Power – make sure your device uses USB-C Power delivery 2.0 or earlier
+Power – make sure your device uses USB-C Power delivery 2.0

 It supports USB-C power delivery 2.0 standard that in theory allows voltages/amperages from 5V to 20V/3A, 60W to pass through.
 In practice, we found this will support up to 85W chargers although the latter may cause it to get a little hotter.

 We ran a 4K Sony TV from the HDMI port, and it synced at 4096 x 2160 @30Hz.
 That is as good as the output device can get – its only 4K Blu-ray players that can achieve 60Hz.
 PASS.

 We ran tests over the Gigabit Ethernet Port (equivalent to 125MBps) and achieved a data transfer rate of 120MBps to a WD MyCloud NAS.
 PASS.